Write a little about yourself. Just a paragraph will do.

 Offer a few tips to help matches win you over.

 You know that MSG doesn't cause headaches, that dihydrogen oxide is

 good for you, that gluten is not dangerous, that the myers-briggs

-test is a scam, you're not religious, if cats make you sneeze, if
+test is a scam, you're not religious, you have more than "like

 Who are you looking for?

 This helps us know who to show you on OkCupid.